dmelass/music_analysis/README.md

 <b>In this respository...</b>

 data_gathering.py - this script collects 500+ artist names from the chosen countries, and then gathers 5 songs per artist and puts all the song metadata in a pandas dataframe.
+I collected metadata for about 40,000 songs.

-I will update the README as I complete this project.
+data_analysis.py - this script uses DBSCAN to create clusters of the songs using the following features: energy, liveness, tempo, speechiness, acousticness, danceability, instrumentalness, duration, loudness, valence, key, and mode.